posted by Dorothy Murach

-We’ve written recently about the importance of optimizing your app conversion rate for better mobile ROI, because identifying conversions is the key to unlocking the revenue potential of any channel.
-And mobile is no different.
+Identifying conversions is the key to unlocking the revenue potential of any channel, and mobile is no different.
 Identifying the conversion hot spots in your app depends entirely on using the right engagement analytics.
 Within your analytics, you can determine the how and why of your conversions, including which events are most successful in converting users, which of your audiences are converting, and how to optimize to improve.

 You can use your app analytics to answer two critical conversion questions: what segment of users with common attributes is converting, and where within your app are they converting?
 It’s great to know what app events are converting users, but that knowledge isn’t nearly as useful without knowing the user behavior that is driving those conversion events.
 Identifying both will allow you to create more targeted, personalized experiences to drive conversions.
 You can answer these questions by creating segments, building funnels, and analyzing screen flows.

 Within your analytics, you can segment users into different audiences based on device, location, purchasing behavior, acquisition source, session length, and more.
 Creating segments is the smartest, and easiest, way to highlight user behavior by attribute, and to pinpoint where conversion behavior originates.
 By analyzing your segments you can:

 Knowing more about your users helps you improve more than just your marketing campaigns; other parts of your app will benefit as well.
 With this insight, you can eliminate UX bottlenecks, add useful features, and run surveys for feedback.